UNIVERSE-HPC/course-material/technology_and_tooling/version_control/04-changes.md

 but **not yet committed**.
 `git add` adds changes to staging, and `git commit` copies them to long-term storage (as a commit).

-:::callout{variant="info" title="The Staging Area"}
+:::callout{variant="info"}

+## The Staging Area

 Why do we have this two-stage process, where we **add** files to the staging area, then create a **commit** from them?

 Among other reasons, it allows you to easily bundle together a lot of changes in one go.
 If you changed the name of a variable used in multiple files (e.g. from `t` to `temperature`), you'd need to change it in all your files in one go in order for it to make sense.
-If you stored a copy of each file one-by-one you'd end up with a lot of versions of the code that don't work - variables with inconsistent names.
+If you stored a copy of each file one-by-one you'd end up with a lot of versions of the code that didn't work - due to inconsistent variable names.
-The **staging area** lets you bundle together all those small changes that don't work in isolation into one coherent commit.
+The **staging area** lets you bundle together all those small changes that don't work in isolation into one big change that's coherent.

 Git does give you shortcuts to reduce **add -> commit** to a single step, but when you're starting out it's always better to make sure you know what's going in to each commit!
 :::